 OMG, you saved our marriage proposal—I can’t believe the crew was going to bring down the overhang.

 Seriously, what would we have done without you!

 Now that you’ve identified a handful of reputable artists whose work and style speak to you, it’s time to reach out to them directly.

-Chances are high that if a photographer in Paris is good enough for you, then he’s also presumably good enough for other couples … and is sure to book out quickly.
+The chances are high that if someone is good enough for you, then she’s also presumably good enough for other couples and is sure to book out quickly.

-Photographers, like all of us, are human and like to feel valued … where they are an integral part of your overall photography experience.
+Photographers, like all of us, are human and love to feel valued where they are an integral part of your overall experience.

-People like to work with people they like as opposed to merely being a commoditized instrument hired to take some snapsh0ts.
+People like to work with people they like as opposed to merely feeling like a commoditized instrument hired to take snapsh0ts.

-So when you inquire about Paris photography packages, tell the prospective photographers about …
+So when you inquire about Paris photography packages, tell the prospective studios about

 - you and where you’re coming to Paris from;